 While some doubt was raised about the authenticity of the Piltdown Man discovery, it was not until 1953, after the use of fluorine tests for dating archaeological materials, that the bones were revealed as a hoax.
 There is still considerable mystery about the perpetrator of this Piltdown Man hoax which stood for so long.

-A laboratory experiment was developed to allow students to feel some of the sense of scientific discovery associated with the exposure of the Piltdown Man fraud.
+Piltdown Man: Combining the Instruction of Scientific Ethics and Qualitative Research Analysis.
+Vincent, John B. A laboratory experiment was developed to allow students to feel some of the sense of scientific discovery associated with the exposure of the Piltdown Man fraud.
 This is accomplished by modifying a commonly performed freshman chemistry laboratory experiment, qualitative analysis of group III metal ions.